aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_05L01_Implement_autoscaling_in_host_pools_ADDS.md

 # Lab - Implement autoscaling in host pools (AD DS)
 # Student lab manual

-## Lab dependencies

-- An Azure subscription you will be using in this lab.
-- A Microsoft account or an Azure AD account with the Owner or Contributor role in the Azure subscription you will be using in this lab and with the Global Administrator role in the Azure AD tenant associated with that Azure subscription.
-- The completed lab **Prepare for deployment of Azure Virtual Desktop (AD DS)**
-- The completed lab **Deploy host pools and session hosts by using the Azure portal (AD DS)**

-## Estimated Time

-60 minutes

 ## Lab scenario

 You need to configure autoscaling of Azure Virtual Desktop session hosts in an Active Directory Domain Services (AD DS) environment.